Karaye Emirate

-Karaye Emirates is the Emirate council in Kano State with its headquarters in Karaye town.
-The current Emir of Karaye is Alhaji Dr. Ibrahim Abubakar II.
+Karaye Emirate is a second-class Emirate council in Kano State with its headquarters in Karaye town.

 History

 Karaye town is the headquarters of the Karaye emirate and is located west of Kano city.
 Even before the arrival of Bagauda in 999, Magunguna settled in Karaye.
 The town of Karaye was founded in 1085.
 From 1101 to 1793, the kings of Habe ruled Karaye.
 During the time of the Habe rulers, the Karaye emirate expanded to include the Western and Northern areas of the current Kano State.

 Relations with Kano

-When the House of Bagauda was ruling in Kano, they asked for cooperation with their neighbor Karaya Emirate in order to unite their forces in order to protect themselves from other emirates like Zaria, Katsina and Sokoto.
+When the House of Bagauda was ruling in Kano, they asked for cooperation with their neighbor Karaye Emirate in order to unite their forces in order to protect themselves from other emirates like Zazzau, Katsina and Sokoto.
 Karaye agreed to cooperate with the House of Bagauda where Karaye returned to the Kingdom of Kano.
 From the time Karaye was under the Kano Kingdom until the arrival of the Fulani Kings after the Usman Dan Fodio's Jihad.